 Previously a seasonal retreat for camping and recreational vehicles, this preserve is now a year-round haven for people and wildlife.
 Visitors enjoy trails, picnicking, bird watching and nature observation.
 Century-old oak trees that rise above two scenic lakes, and woodlands, wetlands and marshes offer plentiful habitat for wildlife.

-Hike, bicycle or cross-country ski along 1.5 miles of trail circling the lakes and adjoining woodlands.
+Hike, bicycle or cross-country ski along 3 miles of trails circling the lakes and adjoining woodlands.
+The preserve trail joins the public sidewalk to the north across Nippersink Road offering access to surrounding communities.
+Also features a bridge, boardwalk and scenic overlooks.
 A short woodchip trail winds through open oak groves.
-Future plans include a trail connection north to Lindenhurst and to surrounding communities.

 Extensive shoreline restoration efforts and improved fish habitats make Nippersink a great place to fish.
 Anglers can fish from shore or from two handicapped-accessible fishing piers.
 The lakes and streams are open only for catch-and-release fishing.
 Live bait is permitted.
 Please use barbless, non-stainless steel hooks.

 The preserve also features five picnic shelters, four of which can be reserved for special outings.
 Gatherings of more than 25 people require a permit.

 Other amenities include a boardwalk, scenic overlooks, drinking fountains, toilets and parking areas.

 Public access improvements at this preserve were financed in part by funds from the voter-approved 2000 Bond Referendum.